-Although the CMOH has recommended that travel in and out of Yukon’s rural communities remain limited, it is recognized that travel by workers to communities may occur.
+Although the Chief Medical Officer of Health has recommended that travel in and out of Yukon’s rural communities remain limited, we recognize that travel by workers to communities may occur.

 Entities providing any services should take all reasonable measures to prevent the risk of transmission of COVID-19 by a worker who provides services by:

 - implementing a company-wide physical distancing policy for all workers requiring a minimum physical distance of 2 metres between workers and other people;